Swiss neutrality: World War II

 Switzerland found itself completely surrounded by the Axis powers and Axis-controlled territory for most of World War II.
 Nazi Germany planned an invasion of Switzerland, and Switzerland made preparations for such an occurrence.
 At one point, Switzerland mobilized 850,000 soldiers.
 Under the leadership of Henri Guisan, Switzerland developed its National Redoubt plan in case of an invasion.
+Although there were skirmishes in the air, resulting in heavy losses to the Luftwaffe, it never escalated to a full war.

 Although Switzerland was criticized by many for its ambiguous stance during World War II, its neutrality has been appreciated on several occasions by both European and non-European leaders.

 From 1943 Switzerland stopped American and British aircraft, mainly bombers, overflying Switzerland during the Second World War.
 On numerous occasions during the war, Allied aircraft trespassed on Swiss airspace; mostly damaged Allied bombers returning from raids over Italy and Germany whose crews preferred internment by the Swiss to becoming prisoners of war.
 Over a hundred Allied aircraft crews were interned and placed in ski resorts which were left abandoned due to the lack of tourists after the outbreak of war.
 They were to be held in there until the war had ended.
 At least 940 American airmen attempted to escape into France after the invasion of Normandy, but Swiss authorities intercepted 183 internees.
 Over 160 of these airmen were incarcerated in a Swiss prison camp known as Wauwilermoos, which was located near Lucerne and commanded by André Béguin, a pro-Nazi Swiss officer.
 The American internees remained in Wauwilermoos until November 1944 when the U.S. State Department lodged protests against the Swiss government and eventually secured their release.

-Switzerland was surrounded by Axis-controlled territory; this meant that they also suffered from Allied bombings during the war – an example of this would be when Schaffhausen was accidentally bombed by American planes on April 1, 1944, the town was mistaken for Ludwigshafen am Rhein, a German town 284 kilometres away.
+Switzerland was surrounded by Axis-controlled territory; this meant that they also suffered from Allied bombings during the war.
+An example of this would be when Schaffhausen was accidentally bombed by American planes on April 1, 1944; the town was mistaken for Ludwigshafen am Rhein, a German town 284 kilometres away.

 These bombing incidents tested the neutrality of Switzerland as it showed the leniency of the Swiss towards Allied airspace violations.
 The bombings persisted and eventually Switzerland declared a zero-tolerance policy for violation by either Axis or Allied aircraft and authorised attacks on American aircraft.

 The Swiss, although somewhat skeptical, reacted by treating these violations of their neutrality as "accidents".
 The United States was warned that single aircraft would be forced down, and their crews would still be allowed to seek refuge, while bomber formations in violation of airspace would be intercepted.
 While American politicians and diplomats tried to minimise the political damage caused by these incidents, others took a more hostile view.
 Some senior commanders argued that as Switzerland was "full of German sympathisers", it deserved to be bombed.
 General Henry H. Arnold, Commanding General of the U.S. Army Air Forces, even suggested that it was the Germans themselves who were flying captured Allied planes over Switzerland in an attempt to gain a propaganda victory.